Great Hanoi Rat Massacre: The Great Hanoi Rat Hunt: Empire, Disease, and Modernity in French Colonial Vietnam

 Vann describes his choice to make half the book in comic book format as way to reach a larger audience as he noted "that Oxford had this series that takes unusual and quirky historical research and puts it into comic form" and he found the Great Hanoi Rat Massacre to also be a "quirky story".
 Furthermore, Michael G. Vann felt that the topics discussed in the book would be presented in a better way if they were in an illustrated format as he wanted to visually showcase the differences between the Vietnamese and French neighbourhoods of Hanoi.

 For researching the topic, Vann went on multiple trips to Hanoi between 1997 and 2014.

 Michael G. Vann says that the rats themselves are one of the main characters in his book, describing them as the "totem animal of modernity".
 While he took inspiration from Art Spiegelman's Maus for the rats, he refused to anthropomorphise them.

 Vann also included themes in the book about racism (including sinophobia) and after learning that Dr. Sun Yat-Sen resided in Hanoi during the time of these events he included him in the book, both because he wanted to illustrate sinophobia and because he was also a graduate of the ʻIolani School in Honolulu.

+Use of the Events in Literature

+In 2025, a collection of stories was published that included a story, Year of the Cat, with the rats and 1903 plague in Hanoi as a major plot element.